gian-aranha/devbook/README.md

-# devbook - API
+# devbook

-Devbook is a project that simulates a social network.
-It has two main parts, an Rest API that runs the program logic, and an CLI that makes possible the execution of all the functions of the project.
+Devbook is a Rest API project that simulates a social network.

 First, to be able to test all the functionalities, you need to configure the database to already have some data.
 For that I created two files, `sql.sql` (creates the database and it's tables) and `data.sql` (add some data to the tables that were just created).
 Both files can be found in `devbook/api/sql`